 After record-breaking attendance at our February Operator School, ABC is offering our full ABC Operator School program, designed to help operators optimize their biogas systems and reduce costly mistakes.
 Students will attend seven afternoon sessions throughout the month of February, including 14 modules consisting of over 25 PDH hours of training from the industry’s most expert operators.
 You’ll learn the skills you need to excel on the job as a Biogas System Operator, including how to repair, maintain, and troubleshoot biogas system components.

 Normally held over 5-full days in Oshkosh, WI, ABC Operator School has recently revamped its content AND moved virtual.
 Our virtual platform will allow you to video chat with instructors and fellow attendees face-to-face just by turning on your camera and microphone, no masks or travel required!
 We’re especially excited to share our 360 degree tour of two digesters, given by the actual operators running those sites.
-These tours allow your operators to ask meaningful questions and gain a firsthand experience of a sucessful anaerobic digester system.
+These tours allow your operators to ask meaningful questions and gain a firsthand experience of a successful anaerobic digester system.

 ABC’s Operator Training School is required coursework in order to participate in ABC’s Operator Certification Program, which is a form of accreditation for biogas system operators.
 As the biogas industry grows, policymakers may soon require anaerobic digesters to be run by certified operators.
 Keep your operators on the cutting-edge by getting them certified after the course.